jvcasill/defense/index.md

 - Explore *what* and *how much* adults are capable of learning in optimal conditions context.
 - Explore relationship between production/perception in early stages of L2 acquisition
+- Explore how L2 categories develop over time

+*** pnotes

+- This project is concerned with the acquisition of second language phonology.

 ---